-As people age older, whiter teeth has becoming one of the most sought-for factors in terms of physical characteristics.
-With the usual favouritism of coffee, red wine, and berries like blueberries and strawberries, stains on the teeth remain until it’s noticed.
+As people age older, whiter teeth have become one of the most sought-for factors in terms of physical characteristics.
+With the usual favoritism of coffee, red wine, and berries like blueberries and strawberries, stains on the teeth remain until it’s noticed.
 Additionally, our teeth normally become more yellow than white through time; however, it’s very fortunate for us that people have already come up with a solution that solves this dental issue: teeth whitening kits.

 Activated Charcoal Powder

 There’s a variety of this product that’s available in the market but the general components of this are charcoal powder, bentonite and orange seed oil.
 This actually uses the process of adsorption to get rid of the stubborn stains on your teeth.

 Most DIY kits have the same procedure and it’s bleaching your teeth within four weeks.
 These kits are most effective but you have to take caution as these sometimes cause tooth sensitivity and other reactions.

 These kits are safer than those DIY ones as the bleaching agents are of high quality, and as what have been mentioned, recommended by dentists.
 The procedure only takes an hour or two to give you the results.